pingidentity/pingidentity-devops-getting-started/docs/deployPFMultiRegionAWS.md

 # Deploy a multi-region PingFederate cluster in AWS

-In this example, we'll use 2 clusters, each in a different Amazon Web Services (AWS) region.
+In this example, we'll use 2 PingFederate clusters, each in a different Amazon Web Services (AWS) region.
 An AWS virtual private cloud (VPC) is assigned and dedicated to each cluster.
 Throughout this document, "VPC" is synonymous with "cluster".

 ## Prerequisites

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

 * [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)

+* AWS account permissions to create clusters

 ## Procedure

 1. Configure the AWS CLI.
 See the AWS document [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information.